-- 1) Are aware of the incidence of cord infection seen at their facility - 2) Are aware that 7.1% chlorhexidine digluconate is a safe and effective method for preventing cord infection - 3) Are aware of substances women in their catchment area normally use for cord care - 4) Report feeling confident that they can teach and negotiate with clients to replace traditional substances with chlorhexidine for cord care - 5) Regularly teach and demonstrate chlorhexidine for cord care as part of teaching about essential newborn care - 6) Distribute chlorhexidine for cord care to ANC attendees by month 7 of gestation - 7) Recommend that clients deliver with a skilled attendant so they get the best mother and newborn care and advice available - 8) Believe that providing chlorhexidine to prevent umbilical cord infection makes them better health care providers
+- 1. Are aware of the incidence of cord infection seen at their facility. - 2.
+Are aware that 7.1 percent chlorhexidine digluconate is a safe and effective method for preventing cord infection. - 3.
+Are aware of substances women in their catchment area normally used for cord care. - 4.
+Report feeling confident that they can teach and negotiate with clients to replace traditional substances with chlorhexidine for cord care. - 5.
+Regularly teach and demonstrate chlorhexidine for cord care as part of teaching about essential newborn care. - 6.
+Distribute chlorhexidine for cord care to ANC attendees by month seven of gestation. - 7.
+Recommend that clients deliver with a skilled attendant so they get the best mother and newborn care and advice available. - 8.
+Believe that providing chlorhexidine to prevent umbilical cord infection makes them better health care providers.

 Chlorhexidine for cord care is a state-of-the-art, life-saving element of newborn care.
-It is culturally and medically acceptable, easy-to-teach, and inexpensive way for respected professionals to significantly improve newborn survival.
+It is culturally and medically acceptable, easy-to-teach and inexpensive way for respected professionals to significantly improve newborn survival.

 The ANC provider's role is crucial even after birth.
-Teaching new mothers how to care for the umbilical cord stump with chlorhexidine in lieu of other substances will improve newborns' chances for survival and earn you esteem and appreciation.
+Teaching new mothers how to care for the umbilical cord stump with chlorhexidine instead of other substances will improve newborns' chances for survival and earn you esteem and appreciation.
 Asking about their plans and practices and addressing them respectfully will help them trust you more.
 Your reputation as a knowledgeable and respectful provider who helps families have healthy babies will grow.

-WHO and the Ministry of Health recommend 7.1% chlorhexidine digluconate (delivering 4% chlorhexidine) for cord care in places with high neonatal mortality.
-Recent community-level randomized controlled trials in Bangladesh, Nepal, and Pakistan have shown that applying chlorhexidine to the umbilical cord saves lives (Mullany et al., 2006; Soofi et al., 2012).
-Among 54,000 newborns in these countries, there were almost 25% fewer neonatal deaths and more than 2/3 fewer severe infections.
-These are more impressive results than seen in almost any intervention for newborns (UN Commission Report, 2012).
-It is estimated that chlorhexidine has the potential to save over half a million newborn lives (UN Commission Report, 2012; Hodgins, 2013).
+WHO and the MoH recommend 7.1 percent chlorhexidine digluconate (delivering 4 percent chlorhexidine) for cord care in places with high neonatal mortality.
+Recent community-level randomized controlled trials in Bangladesh, Nepal and Pakistan have shown that applying chlorhexidine to the umbilical cord saves lives (Mullany et al., 2006; Soofi et al., 2012).
+Among 54,000 newborns in these countries, there were almost 25 percent fewer neonatal deaths and more than two-thirds fewer severe infections.
+These are more impressive results than seen in almost any intervention for newborns (UNCoLSC, 2012).
+It is estimated that chlorhexidine has the potential to save over half a million newborn lives (Hodgins et al., 2013; UNCoLSC, 2012).